LucasBorboleta/pijersi/pijersi-new-text.md

 # Goal of the game

-You must bring first, on the opposing back row, a cube or a stack of rock, paper or scissors role.
+You must bring first, on the opposing back row, a cube or a stack of role rock, paper or scissors.

 Bringing there a cube or a stack of wise role is allowed, but it does not provide the victory.